LEARNING

 Congratulations and mazal tov on your upcoming wedding!
 Do you envision a wedding ceremony that celebrates your love and commitment, and radiates with sacredness, authenticity and joy?
 Not a one-size-fits-all ceremony, but a ceremony that truly reflects the spirituality of your relationship and inspires your loved ones?

 Rabbi Miller brings a warm, open, and down-to-earth approach to create a ceremony that is accessible to both Jews and non-Jews alike and reflects who you are by customizing elements like faith language, ceremony length, and participants.
+Ceremonies with personalized touches to create unforgettable moments.
 Find out what people are saying about Rabbi Miller below and learn more about her here.

 Weddings that reflect and Celebrate Who You Are

 No two couples are alike.
-When I work with couples to create their perfect wedding ceremony, my greatest joy is for you to feel empowered and happy knowing that everything that happens at the ceremony was thought out with love and authentically reflects the two of you (whether formal or informal, religious language or not, etc.).
-At the heart of the ceremony, I incorporate elements that are meaningful to both of you and celebrate your relationship in a deep way.
+When I work with couples to create your perfect wedding ceremony, my greatest joy is for you to feel empowered and happy knowing that everything that happens at the ceremony was thought out with love.
+My goal is to authentically reflect the two of you and highlight your love and connection.
+In our seamless planning process, I provide unbiased support, providing many options and sharing helpful tips to focus the day on you and your partner.
 I joyfully officiate at gay, straight, dual-Jewish and interfaith marriages, as well as vow renewal ceremonies.
 And I believe you do not need to have length to have meaning.
+With this approach weddings are custom tailored to each couple I serve.

 Preparing for Marriage Beyond the Ceremony

-We plan the ceremony together, but I also help you prepare for your new life together that is to follow.
+As we plan the ceremony together, I also help you prepare for your new life together that is to follow.
 I offer you my experience coaching many couples -- plus humor, honesty, and respect for you no matter what your story is.
-I listen deeply as we discuss many important topics like faith, family, finances, fighting fairly, guarding your relationship from outside experiences, and nurturing your relationship from within.
+I listen deeply as we discuss many important topics like faith, family, finances, fighting fairly, medical decision-making, guarding your relationship from outside experiences, and nurturing your relationship from within.
 All of this takes place within five sessions over zoom.

 An Invitation